German prisoners of war in the United States: The camps

 The Office of the Provost Marshal General (OPMG) supervised the 425,000 German prisoners.
 They stayed in 700 camps; government guidelines mandated placing the compounds away from urban, industrial areas for security purposes, in regions with mild climate to minimize construction costs, and at sites where POWs could alleviate anticipated farm labor shortages.
 Most camps were in the southern or southwestern United States, away from important war factories, but 46 of 48 states hosted camps.
-A complete list may not exist because of the small, temporary nature of some camps and the frequent use of satellite or sub-camps administratively part of larger units; a minority, like Camp Ruston in Louisiana, was built specifically for prisoners.
+A complete list may not exist because of the small, temporary nature of some camps and the frequent use of satellite or sub-camps administratively part of larger units; a minority, like Camp Ruston in Louisiana, were built specifically for prisoners.

 Other than barbed wire and watchtowers, the camps resembled standard United States or German military training sites, with prisoners segregated by service branch and rank.
-The Geneva Convention of 1929 required the United States to provide living quarters comparable to those of its own military, which meant 40 square feet (3.71 m2) for enlisted men and 120 square feet (11.15 m2) for officers.
+The Geneva Convention of 1929 required the United States to provide living quarters comparable to those of its own military, which meant 40 square feet (3.7 m2) for enlisted men and 120 square feet (11.1 m2) for officers.
 If prisoners had to sleep in tents while their quarters were constructed, so did their guards.
 The three admirals and forty generals in custody were sent to Camp Clinton and Camp Shelby in Mississippi, where each had his own bungalow with a garden.